 - how to choose the best method of communication

-- create effective presentations
+- create effective presentations that grab interest

 - develop a personal brand and elevator speech